spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/host-management/reset-reboot.md

 1. After confirming, a message displays that the Edge host will shut down.

-2. Verify that the Edge host has shut down by observing the hardware has stopped running.
+2. Verify that the Edge host has shut down by observing the hardware has stopped.
 If your Edge host is a Virtual Machine (VM), observe on the VM platform that the VM is powered off.